 The retention period for special data in patient records is a minimum of 10 years and may be longer for complex records or to meet our legal requirements.
 The retention period for staff records is 6 years.
 The retention periods for other personal data is 2 years after it was last processed.
 Details of retention periods are available in the Record Retention (M 215) procedure available from the practice.

 We obtain your personal details when you enquire about our care and service, when you join the practice, when you subscribe to our newsletter or register online, when you complete a registration or medical history form and when another practitioner refers you for treatment at our practice.
 Occasionally patients are referred to us from other official sources such as NHS clinics or hospitals.

 You have the following personal data rights:

-The right of access – to have a copy of the data we hold about you.
-Generally, we will not charge for this service.
+- The right of access – to have a copy of the data we hold about you.
+Generally, we will not charge

-The right to deletion of your personal data (clinical records must be retained for a certain time period)
+- The right to deletion of your personal data (clinical records must be retained for a certain time

 Further details of these rights can be seen in our Information Governance Procedures or at the Information Commissioner’s website.
 Here are some practical examples of your rights:

 - If you are a patient of the practice you have the right to withdraw consent for important notifications, newsletters, surveys or marketing.
 You can inform us to correct errors in your personal details or withdraw consent from communication methods such as telephone, email or text.
 You have the right to obtain a free copy of your patient records within one month

 - If you are not a patient of the practice you have the right to withdraw consent for processing personal data, to have a free copy of it within one month, to correct errors in it or to ask us to delete it.
 You can also withdraw consent from communication methods such as telephone, email or text